bgvladedivac/LinuxKnowledge/23.LinuxKernel/info.md

 The bootloader will load the kernel and initial root file system image into memory.

-Almost all Linux nodes uses initramfs
+Almost all Linux nodes uses initramfs.
+The only purpose of an initramfs is to mount the root filesystem.
+It is bundled into a single cpio archive and compressed with one of several compression algorithms.
+The location of the initramfs is */boot*.

 ## Kernel modules
 Kernel modules/Dynamically loadable kernel modules are pieces of code that can be loaded and unloaded into the kernel upon demand.
 They extend the functionality of the kernel without the need to reboot the system.
 Modules are stored in */usr/lib/modules/kernel_release*.
 You can use the command *uname -r* to get your current kernel release version.
 To show what kernel modules are currently loaded: